camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

   For example there exists three transactions.
 All of them read the same data of an row in a table.
   Lets say the table look like the table above.
-  And the transactions can look like the following transaction examples.
+  And the transactions can look like the following transactionis in the example.
   Say they are processed in parallel, Transaction 1 is the fastest and only reads the value from the row with the key `readKey` and Transaction 2 updates the row with the key `readKey` and commits before Transaction 3 does, because Transaction 3 does some more stuff with the value.

   {{< img src="../img/optimisticLockingTransactions.png" title="Transactions with optimistic locking" >}}

-  For the first two transactions have no problem. **Transaction 3** run in a problem because the value of the row with the key *readKey* was changed in the meantime.
+  For the first two transactions exists no problem. **Transaction 3** run in a problem because the value of the row with the key *readKey* was changed in the meantime.
 At this time the optimistic locking or optimistic correlation control come in. **The Transaction 3 have to rollback and retry.**